DoganM95/OpenRGB-Server/README.md

 ## Test Container Environment

-Run a temporary container to test device permissions and USB access:
+For docker compatibility checks, run a temporary container to test device permissions and USB access:

 ```bash
 docker run --rm -it \